MITHStudios/mithx-poc/README.md

 Copy the `env.example` file and rename said copy to `.env`.

+Find these settings in the Bitski developer page.
+For the MySQL params, make sure you have access to a running MySQL server.

 The Bitski values can be obtained from the [developer page](https://developer.bitski.com/) once you have a created account.
 After having done so, create an app in order to obtain a Client ID.
 Make sure your app has API access.
 Contact the Bitski team in order to enable this.

-Find these settings in the Bitski developer page.
-For the MySQL params, make sure you have access to a running server.
+You'll need a Shopify shop as well as a storefront token for the Shopify parameters.

+Set these values in your `.env` file.

 | Parameter                        | Description                                                                                                         |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------- |